 This tutorial provides you with easy to understand steps for a simple file system filter driver development.
 As a result, obtained demo driver is intended to print names of open files to debug output.

-This article would be interesting for developers with basic Windows driver experience as well as C/C++ knowledge.
+This article would be interesting for engineers with basic Windows device driver development experience as well as C/C++ knowledge.
 In addition, it could be also useful to people without Windows driver development deep understanding.

 Leader of Driver Team

 Windows file system filter driver is called during each file system I/O operation (create, read, write, rename, etc.).
 Therefore, it is able to modify behavior of file system.
 File system filter drivers are comparable to legacy drivers, although they require several special development steps.
 Security, backup and snapshot software, as well as anti-viruses use such drivers.

 First, in order to develop a file system filter driver, you need WDK or IFS Kit from the Microsoft website to build any file system filter driver.
 You also have to set the %WINDDK% environment variable to the path, where you have installed WDK/IFS Kit.

 Attention: Even the smallest error in file system driver can cause BSOD or instability of the system.

 It is an access point of any driver, including file system filter one.
 The first thing we should do is storing

 DriverObject as a global variable (we'll use it later).